 In August 2021, the Company granted 1,827 RSUs under the 2012 Equity Incentive Plan at a fair value of \$15.96 per share to an existing Class A unit holder.
 These RSUs will vest and settle in the form of Class A shares of SLP.
-The RSUs vest and settle on the third anniversary of the grant date.
+The RSUs vest and settle on the third anniversary of the grant date settled in August 2024.